 getComputedStyle was created to get computed values, but it turned out that resolved values are much more convenient, and the standard changed.

-getComputedStyle actually returns the resolved value of the property.
+getComputedStyle actually returns the resolved value of the property, usually in

 getComputedStylerequires the full property name